 - For the coating, try not to put too much flour or potato starch.(you can remove extra flour/potato starch if it looks too thick.)
 If you accidentally put too much, just rub off the extra before frying.
 If you don’t it can make the oil cloudy and ruin the texture of the Tori no Karaage.

 - First coat with flour.
-Second cover with cornstarch!
+Second cover with potato starch or Katakuriko!

 Q&A Often asked about Tori no Karaage